teotwaki/jekyll-blog/about.md

 permalink: /about/
 ---

-Hi, I'm Sebastian .
+Hi, I'm Sebastian.
 I am teotwaki on [GitHub][github-teotwaki] and on [Twitter][twitter-teotwaki].
 You can also reach me via [email][email].

 I'm a software engineer at Realm where I primarily work on the core database